 Toshiba America Foundation Grants for Grades 6–12: Application due dates vary

 Toshiba America Foundation offers grants to help teachers implement new and creative ways of teaching STEM subjects in grades 6–12.
-Educators with innovative ideas, specifically project-based learning proposals, can apply for a grant of up to $5,000 or more than $5,000 to help bring their best new teaching ideas to life.
+Educators with innovative ideas, specifically project-based learning proposals, can apply for grants in two categories—up to $5,000 or more than $5,000—to help bring their best new teaching ideas to life.

 Free Classroom Resources

 Kids In Need Foundation’s (KINF) Supply A Teacher Program: Applications accepted year-round

 This KINF program seeks to remove the burden of having to provide necessary resources from teachers in underserved schools.
 SupplyATeacher.org provides teachers with a semester's worth of the most critically needed and essential school supplies to help fuel a full semester of active learning for their entire class of students, whether they are teaching in the classroom or via distance learning.

 Applications are open to teachers at schools where 50 percent or more of students are enrolled in the National School Lunch Program (NSLP).

 Half Priced Books (HPB) Million Book Donation Project: Applications accepted year-round

 On a mission to donate millions of books, Half Price Books is donating books to nonprofit organizations, classrooms, and school libraries that focus on literacy, the environment, or education.